metricq/metricq-webview/README.md

 #### override backend URL and authentication in production environment

-You can create a `backend.json` file next to the `index.html` from the `dist` folder with the following content:
+You can edit the `configuration.json` file next to the `index.html` in the `dist` folder to change the runtime configuration.
+At the moment the following fields are supported:

 ```json
 {